jmasalma/AdhanAlarm2/_notes.md

 Done - Make smaller widget match app style and make it a 1x1 if possible Done - Make larger widget default to 4x4
 Done - reformat 1x1 widget
-- show count down to next prayer in 1x2 widget
+Done - show count down to next prayer in 1x2 widget
 - adjust 4x4 widget to be slightly narrower
 Done - clicking on widget should open the app

 ### Fix automatic calculation method by region
 Done - Make ISNA the default calculation method